-So What’s the Deal on WordPress.com vs WordPress.org?
+So What’s the Difference between WordPress.com vs WordPress.org?

 WordPress.com and WordPress.org both are blogging platform.
 Yes, from the same company, yet they serve two different purposes!

 Want to click a few times and want to have your site ready?
 You are looking for WordPress.com!
 Want to geek out and take full control of your website?
 WordPress.org is your friend!